-Homepage / Navigation Bar: Bullion Auctions
+Homepage / Bullion Basics: Bullion Auctions

 There are three types of online actions:

-At the bottom of this page you'll find a list of links to bullion auctions under these three categories.
+At the bottom of this page, you'll find a list of links to bullion auctions under these three categories.

 A good rule of thumb for any investment is that "if you don't trust the seller, don't buy from them."